What are your borough's 'healthy streets' targets?

 Finding the targets for your borough

 As part of the LIP Guidance, the Mayor provides each borough with detailed data and targets for a wide range of indicators.
-These are set out separately from the main guidance, in a spreadsheet named LIP3 MTS Borough outcomes borough data pack – September 2019 which is downloadable via the Public TfL data site (or can be downloaded from the link below).
+These are set out separately from the main guidance, in a spreadsheet named LIP3 MTS outcomes borough data pack – Dec 2021 which is downloadable via the Public TfL data site (or can be downloaded from the link below).
 To find the targets for your borough, as well as the current borough status for each indicator, go to the tab called ‘Borough dashboard’ and choose your borough from the drop-down menu at the top left.

 LIP funding and borough transport strategies